2024 Start Right Course for Beginning School Leaders

 Facilitators:

-Dr. Scott Morrison is the recently retired Superintendent of Christ the Redeemer (CTR) Catholic Schools, which is centered in Okotoks and serves approximately 10,000 students across southcentral Alberta.
+Dr. Scott Morrison is the former Superintendent of Christ the Redeemer (CTR) Catholic Schools, which is centered in Okotoks and serves approximately 10,000 students across southcentral Alberta.
 Scott has been an educator for over 30 years, and his leadership experience also includes serving as an elementary school principal, a high school principal, a division principal, and an associate superintendent.
 Scott also serves as an instructor in educational psychology at St. Mary’s University, and an LQS and SLQS instructor for St. Mary’s University and the University of Calgary respectively.
 Scott also consults with St. Mary’s University on the development of its inaugural Master of Education program, and will be assuming the role of Executive Director of the Council of Catholic School Superintendents in the fall of 2023.
 Scott has a B.Ed. from the University of Lethbridge, an MA from Gonzaga University, and an Ed.D. from Taft University.
 Scott has presented dozens of professional development workshops on the topics of academic achievement, creating safe and caring schools, organizational storytelling, classroom management, and educational leadership.
-This is the 17th consecutive year that Scott will be presenting at Start Right.
+This is the 18th consecutive year that Scott will be presenting at Start Right.

 Jacealyn Hempel is the Principal of École Good Shepherd School in Okotoks, AB and has been an educator in Christ the Redeemer School Division for 15 years.
 Her educational background consists of a Bachelor of Fine Arts Degree, Master of Teaching Degree, and a Masters in Leadership and Administration.
 Her biggest impact is working with teachers through modelling teaching and leadership actions and learning alongside them, team teaching with teachers, inspiring students through building a school of passionate teachers, and learning from other mentors and colleagues.